wictorstenseke/stenatorp.se/readme.md

 ### The testing goes on..
 Seems to work.

 # New branch
-Testing to merge another branch in to master.
+1. Testing to merge another branch in to master.
-Testing to merge another branch in to master.
+2. Testing to merge another branch in to master.

+# Merging
+Merge should've worked just fine!